 Lightsong crouched beside a small pile of rubble, frowning to himself in the darkness.
 He could see light up ahead, but couldn’t distinguish much beyond some moving shadows.

 They were talking about the war, obviously.
-Lightsong, however, felt suspicious.
-It seemed remarkably good luck that he’d find two men discussing these things.
+It seemed remarkably good luck that he’d found two men discussing these things.
 And yet, it was very late at night--anyone up was likely to be about clandestine activities.
 Beyond that, today had been the day that the vote had happened.

 “I have a job for you,” second voice said.
 “We’ve got someone I need you to interrogate.”